 Instrumental music should sound pretty nice coming out of the HS80, though low droning and sub-bass sounds, like you find with EDM, could be pretty hard to hear.
 In Knives n Cherries by Minthaze, the melodic flute and piano parts come through loud and clear, but the bass drum lacks most of the oomph you’d expect to feel—pretty much just the immediate sound of hitting the drumhead comes through, and sometimes barely that.

 Now, you’re not stuck with the default sound profile if you want to change it.
 Corsair iCue includes EQ presets with options like Clear Chat, Bass Boost, FPS, and more.
 Most of those options don’t necessarily improve things—Bass Boost is the only one that actually increases bass response meaningfully, but it does it so much that it’s not exactly desirable.
+It gets the overall curve more in line with our in-house curve, but considerably overshoots it.
 Bass notes are nearly three times louder than middle-C, and this response heavily masks vocals and string instruments.

 How should you EQ the Corsair HS80 RGB Wireless?

 Luckily, iCue also includes a 10-band equalizer, and you can use it to come with a more palatable sound profile if you do some tweaking.
 Use this equalizer suggestion chart and try to match the different areas on the EQ module, and you’ll get pretty close to our target.

 Does the Corsair HS80 RGB Wireless block out background noise?